laradock/laradock/_guides/contributing.md

 features, by not reporting duplicate issues.

-### Submitting a Pull Request (PR)
+### Before Submitting a Pull Request (PR)

+Always Test everything and make sure its working:

+- Pull the latest updates (or fork of you don’t have permission)
+- Before editing anything:
+    - Test building the container (docker-compose build --no-cache container-name) build with no cache first.
+    - Test running the container with some other containers in real app and see of everything is working fine.
+- Now edit the container (edit section by section and test rebuilding the container after every edited section)
+    - Testing building the container (docker-compose build container-name) with no errors.
+    - Test it in real App.

+### Submitting a PR
-Before you submit your pull request consider the following guidelines:
+Consider the following guidelines:

 * Search [GitHub](https://github.com/LaraDock/laradock/pulls) for an open or closed Pull Request that relates to your submission.
 You don't want to duplicate effort.